JohnCoates/Aerial/Readme.md

 # Aerial - Apple TV Aerial Views Screen Saver

-Aerial is a Mac screensaver based on the new Apple TV screensaver that displays the Aerial movies Apple shot over New York, San Francisco, Hawaii, China, etc. Starting with version 1.6, this also includes the new undersea videos available in tvOS 13 !
-See here for a [complete list of available videos.](https://aerial-screensavers.netlify.com)
+Aerial is a Mac screensaver based on the new Apple TV screensaver that displays the Aerial movies Apple shot over New York, San Francisco, Hawaii, China, etc. Starting with version 2.0.0, it also includes 3rd party videos that were donated to the project!

 Aerial is completely open source, so feel free to contribute to its development.